20-foot Fraser fir in Avery County chosen for next White House Christmas tree

 At Cartner’s Christmas Tree Farm, Faherty followed the family and White House officials as they selected the official Christmas tree.
 The family was chosen for the honor after being named the Grand Champion Growers at the National Christmas Tree contest.

-“At least a 20-foot tree that’s full all the way around because there’s no back to the tree,” Dale Haney said.
+“At least a 20-foot tree that’s full all the way around because there’s no back to the tree,” said Dale Haney, the White House grounds superintendent.
 “Looking for good color that’s straight and always looking for a good smell.”

 Faherty was there when the tree, which will be placed in the Blue Room of the White House, was selected.